Tyler Pitlick

-Tyler Pitlick (born November 1, 1991) is an American professional ice hockey forward for the Minnesota Wild of the National Hockey League (NHL).
+Tyler Pitlick (born November 1, 1991) is an American professional ice hockey player who is a forward for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
 He was selected in the second round, 31st overall, by the Edmonton Oilers in the 2010 NHL entry draft.
 Pitlick has also previously played for the Dallas Stars, Philadelphia Flyers, Arizona Coyotes, Calgary Flames, Montreal Canadiens, St. Louis Blues and New York Rangers.

 Early life

 Pitlick was born on November 1, 1991, in Minneapolis, Minnesota.
 He grew up in Champlin, Minnesota, but moved to Lino Lakes and later Centerville in middle school to be with his mother Amy.
 His father John worked as a researcher in Minneapolis and served as a local hockey coach, but he chose not to coach his son.

 Playing career

 Junior

 After playing a freshman season with Minnesota State University, Mankato and a single season of major junior hockey with the Medicine Hat Tigers of the Western Hockey League, on April 13, 2011 the Edmonton Oilers signed Pitlick to a three-year entry-level contract.